dipsy18/BDA-602-PROJECT/README.md

 The dataset consists of over 31 million transaction records, providing a rich source for analysis and model training in detecting suspicious financial activities.

 ## Methodology
-- **Data Preprocessing**: Standardization, handling missing values, and encoding categorical variables.
+- **Data Preprocessing**: Normalization, handling missing values, and encoding categorical variables.
 - **Exploratory Data Analysis (EDA)**: In-depth analysis to understand underlying patterns and anomalies.
 - **Model Development**: Use of Logistic Regression, Decision Trees, and Random Forests for initial models, followed by more complex algorithms like Gradient Boosting Machines (GBM).
 - **Model Evaluation**: Utilization of cross-validation and performance metrics (Accuracy, Precision, Recall, F1-Score, and AUC-ROC).